 - Stir Vancouver interviewed Amanda Sum here, which gave her and I a jumping-off point to talk about balancing music and theatre work

 - Amanda is working with Theatre Replacement on a special project related to her album

-- The recording and mix engineer for New Age Attitudes is Olivia Quan
+- The recording and mix engineer for New Age Attitudes is the now-late Olivia Quan